Curious If Northstar Is Right For Your Child? Schedule A Phone Call And We'll Help You Explore Next Steps.

 Submit our inquiry form with your contact info.
 From there, we’ll schedule a conversation.

 A typical day at Northstar is structured to balance focused academics with personal development and collaboration.
 Students spend two hours each day on individualized academic work in language arts and math.
 Another two hours are dedicated to real-life and project-based learning where students explore ideas, solve problems, and build together across multiple subjects.
-An additional hour focuses on physiology, health education, and physical fitness.

 Students learn in mixed-age learning communities rather than being separated strictly by grade level.
 Research on multi-age classrooms shows that this structure supports social development, peer mentorship, and deeper learning through collaboration.
 Much like in families and real-world environments, younger students are inspired by older peers, while older students grow in confidence and responsibility as they model and lead.
 Academic goals remain individualized, ensuring each student is appropriately supported and challenged regardless of age.